 Here is a general overview of the key features of screening interviews.
 This information will help you understand what to expect and how to prepare:

-• Purpose: To eliminate candidates who don’t meet your minimum requirements for the role.
+1. Purpose: To eliminate candidates who don’t meet your minimum requirements for the role.
 Interviewers are looking to see if you qualify for an in-depth interview.

-• Format: Typically done over the phone or video.
+2. Format: Typically done over the phone or video.
 It can be done in person.

-• Content: Expect basic questions about qualifications, skills, and work preferences.
+3. Content: Expect basic questions about qualifications, skills, and work preferences.
 There may also be questions to clarify information on your resume.

-• Duration: 15–30 minutes.
+4. Duration: 15–30 minutes.

 How to prepare for a screening interview

 Preparing for a screening interview is similar to other types of interviews.
-Even though there are certain things you can expect, interviewers could ask you anything depending on their interviewing strategy.
+Even though there are certain things you can expect, interviewers could ask you anything, depending on their interviewing strategy.
 It’s essential that you know the company, know the role, and have an idea of why you are the best person for the job.

-1. Research the Company and Role
+1. Research Beyond the Homepage

 Additional Job Interview Insights